Spatial-Web-Foundation/UDG/spatial-web-architecture.md

     * determines whether the domain has reached critical states (such as an end state in a simulation)
     * communications with the node domain graph to read and update state within the graph.
     * passes relevant map responses (entity streams) back to the hstp manager.
-### __Graph Manager__.
+## __Graph Manager__.

 The graph manager is a low level service that interacts directly with the graphs within the node in order to provide an abstraction layer for graph management.
 It performs a number of functions.
     * Translates HSQL query requests and updates into the implementation specific requests of the current graph technology.
 This exists primarily to ensure that there are no explicit dependencies upon the underlying graph store.
     * Provides a mechanism to add multiple external graphs to the current graph so that they can be queried as if they were a single graph.
 This is what is known as a federated graph (and it is currently just specific to RDF, but that may change).
 Such a graph doesn't necessarily scale well towards a large number of nodes (>100), but it can be very useful when building a domain that scales across multiple machines.
 By separating the graph manager from the domain manager, it becomes possible for the domain manager on one machine to work with multiple nodes simultaneously without having to go across hstp.
     * Graph replication.
 Replicating a graph (while something of an edge case) is easy enough to accomplish at the graph layer; RDF has global identifiers, and as such a graph can be replicated by simple serialisation into any RDF format.
 Record deduplication is similarly straightforward, as RDF is specifically built to work on an index format such that multiple resources with the same URI automatically to the relevant ntuple index.
 This is one of the many reasons that RDF is recommended from the graph layer.
+## __HSML Manager.__

-### __HSML Manager.__ HSML is used to describe the state of domains within the graph, but it is also used to indicate activities, frames of activity over time, conditional expressions and contexts, both within the domains and within HSTP messages containing relevant changes and credentials.
+HSML is used to describe the state of domains within the graph, but it is also used to indicate activities, frames of activity over time, conditional expressions and contexts, both within the domains and within HSTP messages containing relevant changes and credentials.
 The HSML process is used in conjunction with the domain managers to provide indications of how entities change.
 It is not necessarily a daemon, but instead exists primarily as an interpreter that can then pass information off toe domain manager to implement, generally through the graph manager interface.
-### __Agent Manager__.
+## __Agent Manager__

 Things within domains are agents.
 An agent can be thought of as something that is capable of change within a domain, with the most prominant such change being a change of motion within some phase space, or a change of state.
 The agent manager performs a number of roles.
     * The domain manager typically manages the the "tick" of the system clock and its dissemination to the various agents.
 The agent manage is what interprets the messages of the domain to any given agent.
     * Agent may be passive (they can only be activated by activities from other agents), active (they are capable of action independent of other agents), or inactive (they do not receive messages except for messages to activate in either passive or active mode).
 The inactive state exists primarily to reduce the number of cycles that a given agent requires for processing if not necessary.
     * The agent manager handles moving an agent from place to place, either through linking or through replication across domains over spatial web node boundaries.
 If linking between such boundaries (typical, for instance, accross affiliated nodes that have similar domain constraints), then the agent manager will freeze an agent (make it inactive and hidden) on one machine, and will then replicate the agent on a different spatial web node, or updating the existing history of the agent to an existing proxy on a different node.
     * Agents maintain an internal state history, the mechanisms for which are TBD, through the interface of the agent manager (there may be a history manager that specifically handles that operation, again TBD)

-### __Credential Manager__.
+## __Credential Manager__.

+The credential manager handles the creation of SWIDs on agents, places, and domains, as well as caching credentials from external hstp invocations, in effect acting as the wallet for the various domains within the node.
+This will typically be a proxy for various types of accredidation and verification mechanisms.
+Full implementation TBD.

+## __Client Manager__.
+This is a low level __command line interface__ for text-based communication with a spatial web node.
+Every node supports some kind of CLI interface and may support others (multimodal chat, 2 or 2 1/2 D maps, 3D environments, animations, and so forth).